awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    To encrypt the Kubernetes secrets with a customer master key \(CMK\) from AWS Key Management Service \(AWS KMS\), first create a CMK using the [create\-key](https://docs.aws.amazon.com/goto/aws-cli/kms-2014-11-01/CreateKey) operation\.

    ```
-   MY_KEY_ARN=$(aws kms create-key --query KeyMetadata.Arn --output text)
+   MY_KEY_ARN=$(aws kms create-key --query KeyMetadata.Arn —-output text)
    ```
 **Note**
-By default, the `create-key` command creates a [symmetric key](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) with a key policy that gives the account's root user admin access on KMS actions and resources.
-For customers that wish to scope down the permissions, ensure that `kms:DescribeKey` and `kms:CreateGrant` actions are permitted on the key policy for the principal that will be calling the `create-cluster` API.
+By default, the `create-key` command creates a [symmetric key](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) with a key policy that gives the account's root user admin access on AWS KMS actions and resources\.
+If you want to scope down the permissions, make sure that the `kms:DescribeKey` and `kms:CreateGrant` actions are permitted on the key policy for the principal that will be calling the `create-cluster` API\.

-Additionally, EKS does not support the key policy condition [`kms:GrantIsForAWSResource`](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-grant-is-for-aws-resource).
-Creating a cluster will not work if this is on the key policy statement.
+ Amazon EKS does not support the key policy condition [https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-grant-is-for-aws-resource](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-grant-is-for-aws-resource)\.
+Creating a cluster will not work if this action is in the key policy statement\.

    Add the `--encryption-config` parameter to the `aws eks create-cluster` command\.
 Encryption of Kubernetes secrets can only be enabled when the cluster is created\.